nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Filter statements

-To ease your time searching through all the entries in the financial report, the "filter" function of rainyDay will help you extract certain transactions based on a specific criteria
+To ease your time searching through all the entries in the financial report, the "filter" function of rainyDay will help you extract certain transactions based on a specific criteria.

 Format : `filter [FLAG] {FIELD}`